intercontinental-academia/intercontinental-academia.github.io/content/Blog/Mike Livermore.md

 ---
 tags:
   - Law
   - Artificial Intelligence
   - Moral Reasoning
   - Legal Institutions
 published: true
 pinned: false
 post_title: Mike Livermore explains the intersection of law and artificial intelligence
 date: 2021-10-15T22:00:00Z
 authors:
   - name: Atrina Oraee
 image: ''
 youtube_video_id: uLNtvRT0Urk
 audio:
   - '1124098528'
 ---
-Have you been wondering what are the ICA4 fellows researching?

-Look no more!

 **Artificial intelligence** might seem rather unrelated to **law and legal institutions**.
 However, this is definitely not the case!
 The **intersection** of the two in precisely what interests Mike.
 So, how can law be adapted by AI research?
 Have a look at his video!